Gehirnfussel/LivePosition/README.md

 ## About 🐝
 Initially this project was a fork of "[Big Brother GPS](http://bk.gnarf.org/creativity/bigbrothergps/)".
-But since that project seems dead (and the iOS App also has not received any updates since 2014), I have now rewritten most of my original code.
+Since that project seems unmaintained (the iOS App also did not received any updates since 2014), I have now rewritten most of my original code.

 Location updates are now provided by "[PhoneTrack](https://gitlab.com/eneiluj/phonetrack-oc)" and [OwnTracks](http://owntracks.org).